jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Slimy Demodand.md

 Temperature: any
 Organization: solitary or slaving party (2 slimy demodands and 2-5 tarry demodands)
 Treasure: standard (masterwork breastplate, other treasure)
-Description: Slimy demodands are more muscular than shaggy demodands, but aren't as lithe or quick as their tarry brethren.
-They have froglike heads, similar to those of the shaggy demodands, but their constantly darting eyes give them a more feral look.
-A slimy demodand stands 6 feet tall and weighs 500 pounds.
-Slimy demodands often serve as shock troops in demodand armies, but they are also frequently put in charge of gathering and keeping slaves.
-Slimy demodands have no magical mind control powers, but prefer to rely upon intimidation and physical threats anyway to manage their slaves and keep them in line.
 Race:
 Class:
 MR: